-Durata Proto int grspw_dma_rx_prepare(void c, int opts, struct grspw_list pkts, int count) About Add more RX packet buffers for future for reception.
+Proto int grspw_dma_rx_prepare(void c, int opts, struct grspw_list pkts, int count) About Add more RX packet buffers for future for reception.
 The received packets can later be read out with grspw_dma_rx_recv.
 The packets are put to the READY queue of the driver.
-Depending on the input arguments a selection of the below steps are performed: Move Received packets to RECV List (SCHED-&gt;RECV).
-Add the pkt packet buffers to the READY List (USER-&gt;READY).
-Schedule as many packets as possible (READY-&gt;SCHED).
-Skipping both step 1 and 3 may be usefull when IRQ is enabled, then the worker thread will be responsible for handling descriptors.
+Depending on the input arguments a selection of the below steps are performed: 1.
+Move Received packets to RECV List (SCHED->RECV).
+2. Add the pkt packet buffers to the READY List (USER->READY).
+3. Schedule as many packets as possible (READY->SCHED).
+Skipping both step 1 and 3 may be useful when IRQ is enabled, then the worker thread will be re- sponsible for handling descriptors.
 Skipping only step 2 can be useful in polling mode.
-The fastest solution in retreiving received RX packets and preparing new packet buffers for future receive, is to call: - spw_dma_rx_recv(opts=2, &recvlist) (Skip step 3) Ŭ spw_dma_rx_prepare(opts=1, &freelist) (Skip step 1) NOTE: the RXPKT_FLAG_RX flag must not be set in the packet structure.
+The fastest solution in retrieving received RX packets and preparing new packet buffers for future receive, is to call: 1. grspw_dma_rx_recv(opts=2, &recvlist) (Skip step 3) 2. grspw_dma_rx_prepare(opts=1, &freelist) (Skip step 1) NOTE: the RXPKT_FLAG_RX flag must not be set in the packet structure.
 Param c [IN] pointer DMA channel identifier.
 Returned from grspw_dma_open.
-Param opts [] IN] Integer bit-mask The above steps 1 and/or 3 may be skipped by setting opts argument according the description below.
+Param opts [IN] Integer bit-mask The above steps 1 and/or 3 may be skipped by setting opts argument according the description be- low.
 Bit Description 0 Set to 1 to skip Step 1.
 1 Set to 1 to skip Step 3.
 Param pkts [IN] pointer A linked list of initialized SpaceWire packets.
 The grspw_list structure must be initialized so that head points to the first packet and tail points to the last.
 Call this function with pkts set to NULL to avoid step 2.
 Just doing step 1 and 3 as determined by opts is normally performed in polling-mode.
-The layout and content of the packet is defined by the grspw_pkt data structure is described in Table 13.30.
+The layout and content of the packet is defined by the grspw_pkt data structure is described in Table 13.32.
 Note that RXPKT_FLAG_RX of the flags field must not be set.

-Param count [IN] integer Number of packets in the packet list.
+Param count count [IN] integer

+Number of packets in the packet list.

 Return Status.
+S See return codes below

+Value Description

-See return codes below Value Description -1 Error occured, DMA channel may not be valid.
-0 Successfully added pkts to RX READY/SCHED list.
+-1 Error occurred, DMA channel may not be valid.

+0 0 Successfully added pkts to RX READY/SCHED list.

 1 DMA stopped.
 No operation.

+Notes This function performs no operation when the DMA channel is stopped.